w3f/1KC/README.md

 Once you have submitted your contribution proposal, the team will:

 1. Evaluate.
 Your [evaluators](#1kc-evaluators) will differ depending on which area you want to contribute.
-3. Accept or deny.
+2. Accept or deny.
 Once we review your proposal, we will get in touch with you about the status.
-4. Define your delivery.
+3. Define your delivery.
 All tasks will have different delivery requirements; we will communicate what your contribution needs to fulfill.
-5. Funding.
-Once the delivery of the task has been finalized, we will deposit your rewards to the account shared with us.
+4. Funding.
+Once both parties finalize the delivery of the task, the team will deposit your rewards to the account shared with us.

 ### Submission reviews

-The review process follows the pipeline in the [1KC public GitHub project](https://github.com/orgs/w3f/projects/13).
+The review process follows the present pipeline in the [1KC public GitHub project](https://github.com/orgs/w3f/projects/13).

 ## Roadmap

 ### Stage 1: Pilot

-*Pilot the program within more general conditions, with non-adversarial participants.*
+*Pilot the program within more general conditions, for non-adversarial participants.*

 - Discover and understand the bottlenecks of this program.
 - Contributors of varying backgrounds and levels of expertise can submit contributions.
 These contributions will be